o-micron/ScriptenApp/README.md

 # ScriptenApp
 A tool to help you learn glsl.

+Written in C++17 and compiled to web assembly.

 This is very new, a lot of even basic features are lacking, I am working on it 💪🏻

 # Youtube video